10 Of Your Home Buying Questions Answered

 This depends entirely on yourself.
 Down payments usually make up 10% of the asking price, depending on your margin of finance (the total loan amount you are eligible for).

 Don’t forget, this 10% can be withdrawn from the Account 2 of your Employee Provident Fund (EPF)!
-You can also consider other options to save the money with these practical tips from financial planners.
+And with EPF’s introduction of the EPF Account 3, you can also consider withdrawing from your Account 3 to help with any costs incurred during the homebuying process.

 4. How can I get 100% housing loan?